-Due to the COVID-19 pandemic, all services and activities at the church are cancelled until further notice.
+Due to the COVID-19 pandemic, Bible study and Sunday School are suspended until further notice.

 - Sunday Service: 10:30 am – 11:30 am

 - Bible Study 7:00 pm – 8:00 pm, Wednesdays in Parsonage

 Missionaries We Support

 Peter serves as assistant professor of Islamic studies at the Near East School of Theology (NEST), one of only a handful of accredited Protestant theological seminaries in the Arab world.
 He teaches courses in Islam and Christian-Muslim relations, mostly for Christian students, to help them better understand Islam and develop positive relations with Muslims.
 Patty has begun to explore what God might have for her ministry here.